 In the second chapter, Work, the possible answer comes in dedication, striving, and struggle.
 Children of the Heavenly King/At the Sounding is a call to action creating an ebullient mood, and in contrast, Build a Bridge describes the sense of futility of attempting a bridge too difficult to cross.
 It is followed by the humorous back-and-forth motion of Sisyphus, who is relentlessly optimistic that he will finally succeed in pushing the rock to the top, and the chorus, which is forced to watch his vain efforts.
 Life is But a Dream takes “Row Your Boat” as a jumping-off point, and asks ruefully, “Is it really like the song?
 Do we gently row along?”
 The chapter ends with Every Poodle with scat lyrics and raga-inspired dance breaks, a release after all this effort.

-In Love, the third chapter, Hero and Leander evokes the sounds of the roiling waves that must be braved for the lovers to unite.
+Love, the third chapter, begins with an a cappella vocalese from the chorus, expressing the longing for someone to love, to feel complete with.
+This flows directly into Hero and Leander, which evokes the sounds of the roiling waves that must be braved for the lovers to unite.
 Come to Jesus intertwines the story of a young couple’s dissolution because of an unwanted pregnancy with the haunting hymn text of the title.
 Medusa will be included in Myths and Hymns for the first time, in a new version prepared by the composer.
 The song recounts the story of the warrior Perseus who beheaded the formidable Medusa, one of three Gorgon sisters whose gaze turned men to stone.
 It premiered in 1988 at Home for Contemporary Theater and Art in New York City and has not been performed since then.
 The chapter ends with the wistfully humorous and self-involved How Can I Lose You?

 Wednesday, April 14, 2021, 6:30 PM ET